 At the end of life a person may not have the capacity to make decisions about their health care and medical treatment, including whether or not to withdraw or withhold treatment, and therefore cannot provide consent.
 In those circumstances, both guardianship legislation and the common law in each Australian State and Territory provide ways in which medical treatment can lawfully proceed or, in some cases, be withheld or withdrawn.

 Consent to withholding or withdrawing life-sustaining treatment may also be provided by a person in their Advance Care Directive.
-For further information visit the Advance Care Directives webpage.
+Find out more at Advance Care Directives.

 Withholding and withdrawing futile or non-beneficial treatment